 Unreasonable delay in procedures means automatically unfair dismissal

-In Yorkshire Housing Ltd v Swanson (UKEAT/0057/07), the EAT has confirmed that an unreasonable delay of five months in complying with any step of the standard dismissal and disciplinary procedure (SDDP) is to be regarded as non-completion of the SDDP and must lead to a finding of automatically unfair dismissal.
+No readers – you are not ‘seeing $things’.
+In last month’s newsletter we reported the EAT’s decision in Yorkshire Housing Ltd v Swanson that an unreasonable delay in complying with any step of the standard dismissal and disciplinary procedure (SDDP) is to be regarded as non-completion of the SDDP and must lead to a finding of automatically unfair dismissal.